Those beautiful, shiny icicles hanging from your roof aren't cool.

-They're a really, really bad sign that you may have an ice dam — a ridge of ice along the edge of your roof that can damage your house and your wallet.
+They're a really bad sign that you may have an ice dam — a ridge of ice along the edge of your roof that can damage your house and your wallet.

 But don't freak out.
 Just be in the know about these six things, and you can save your budget from hypothermia this winter.